 The Nobel Prize is secured by investing in safe securities

 According to Nobel’s will, the money would be invested in “safe securities” such as government bonds.
 The return on these investments deteriorated and the prize dropped in value.
 Over time, the government eased up on the rules and since 1953 the Foundation has largely been allowed to invest to achieve maximum profit.

 Swedish central bank awards the first Prize in Economic Sciences

-The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, which is often called “the Nobel Prize in Economics,” was established in 1968 by Swedish central bank Sveriges Riksbank through a donation on the occasion of the bank’s 300th anniversary.
-The prize was awarded for the first time in 1969 and the prize money, which is the same as for the Nobel Prize, is presented along with the Nobel Prizes awarded in Stockholm.
+The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, which is often called “the Nobel Prize in Economics,” was established in 1968 by Swedish central bank Sveriges Riksbank on the occasion of the bank’s 300th anniversary.
+The prize was awarded for the first time in 1969 and the prize money, which is the same as for the Nobel Prize, is presented along with the four Nobel Prizes awarded in Stockholm.
 The Royal Swedish Academy of Sciences selects the prize winner.

 Nobel Prize splendor

 The Nobel Prize developed a strong reputation right from the start because of the large prize sum awarded and the opportunities for foreign laureates.
 By initially selecting already famous and respected scientists, interest in the prize rose worldwide.
 The well-oiled machinery surrounding the nominations and the announcement of the prize, the Nobel Lectures and the lavish gala attended by Swedish royalty all provide a splendor unsurpassed worldwide by any other scientific context.